Key-person risk

 - Larger escrows.
 A portion of the purchase price is held back against the business underperforming if the founder steps away too quickly.
 Effectively, the buyer is hedging the very risk the founder did not remove before the sale.

 The pattern I saw across years on the side of the table that prices businesses: founders rarely realise how much of their company’s value is held back this way until they see the term sheet.
+The wider market makes this sharper, not softer: UK SME equity investment fell to £10.8 billion in 2024, down around 50% from its 2021 peak (British Business Bank, Small Business Equity Tracker 2025), so buyers and lenders in a tighter market have more leverage to price risks like key-person risk harder.

 What removes it